btkcodedev/jobify/README.md

 # Jobify

+Vision: Everyone should know every current oppurtunity at a single place

 Jobify is a platform designed for job seekers to filter and find freshly scraped job listings from various sources.

 ## Features